 Here is my choice and my rationale on the quote style:

-# DO use double quotes where they wouldn't require additional escapes. # # https://dart-lang.github.io/linter/lints/prefer_double_quotes.html # # This rule is mostly about what style you want to use and enforce, if any. # It of course conflicts with rule: # `prefer_single_quotes` : "DO use single quotes where they wouldn't require additional escapes." # https://dart-lang.github.io/linter/lints/prefer_single_quotes.html # # For us single quotes are easier to type.
-On our ISO keyboards it is next to Enter key, and # we don't need the Shift plus the far to reach nr 2 key on R1 to type it.
-Also, we don't think # they compromise on readability. # Then again if you don't care and don't mind mixing and matching, then ALSO # turning OFF `prefer_single_quotes` works fine too, and then you can use both options. # # We thought it was cleaner to stick to one style.
+# DO use double quotes where they wouldn't require additional escapes. # # https://dart-lang.github.io/linter/lints/prefer_double_quotes.html # # This rule is mostly about what style you want to use and enforce, if any. # It, of course, conflicts with rule: # `prefer_single_quotes` : "DO use single quotes where they wouldn't require additional escapes." # https://dart-lang.github.io/linter/lints/prefer_single_quotes.html # # For us, single quotes are easier to type.
+On our ISO keyboards, it is next to Enter key, and # we don't need the Shift plus the far to reach the nr 2 key, on R1 to type it.
+Also, we don't think # they compromise on readability. # Then again, if you don't care and don't mind mixing and matching, then ALSO # turning OFF `prefer_single_quotes` works fine too, and then you can use both options. # # We thought it was cleaner to stick to one style.
 Single quotes are easier to type for us, # thus we turn OFF this `prefer_double_quotes` rule.
-There is another lint rules that recommends you # to use double quotes when you otherwise would need to escape the single quote char, it works # well when you use the prefer_single_quotes rule as well. # # Other known linters use: # # Core disabled : https://pub.dev/packages/lints # Recommended disabled : https://pub.dev/packages/lints # Flutter Lints disabled : https://pub.dev/packages/flutter_lints # Pedantic disabled : https://pub.dev/packages/pedantic # Effective Dart disabled : https://pub.dev/packages/effective_dart # Flutter repo disabled : https://github.com/flutter/flutter/blob/master/analysis_options.yaml # Lint disabled : https://pub.dev/packages/lint # VG Analysis disabled : https://pub.dev/packages/very_good_analysis # RydMike disabled : https://gist.github.com/rydmike/fdb53ddd933c37d20e6f3188a936cd4c prefer_double_quotes: false
+There is another lint rule that recommends you # to use double quotes when you otherwise would need to escape the single quote char.
+It works # well when you use the prefer_single_quotes rule as well. # # Other known linters use: # # Core disabled : https://pub.dev/packages/lints # Recommended disabled : https://pub.dev/packages/lints # Flutter Lints disabled : https://pub.dev/packages/flutter_lints # Pedantic disabled : https://pub.dev/packages/pedantic # Effective Dart disabled : https://pub.dev/packages/effective_dart # Flutter repo disabled : https://github.com/flutter/flutter/blob/master/analysis_options.yaml # Lint disabled : https://pub.dev/packages/lint # VG Analysis disabled : https://pub.dev/packages/very_good_analysis # RydMike disabled : https://gist.github.com/rydmike/fdb53ddd933c37d20e6f3188a936cd4c prefer_double_quotes: false

 In addition to things that conflict with their own counter-part, what else do I turn off?
 As little as possible, I prefer things pretty strict, but that is just my personal preference.